Minister of the Sea

 Iqbal Z Ahmed is the Chairman of Pakistan GasPort Consortium Limited, which owns Pakistan's second LNG import and regasification terminal at Port Qasim, Pakistan.
 PGPC partners in the project include Trafigura and BW.
 Mr Ahmed is a key business leader in Pakistan's energy sector.
 His group's other interests are in LPG, Power, and Media.
 His services to the national economy were recognised at the annual 2012 event of Chamber of Commerce and Industry Lahore in 2012.
 He has been featured in Forbes, Newsweek, and on CNBC Pakistan.
 Mr Ahmed serves as the president of the Endowment Trust of Government College, one of the oldest academic institutions in Pakistan.

-General Manager - LNG
+Senior Vice President & General Manager of LNG

 Executive Director (COO)